etternagame/etterna/Docs/Crashpad.md

 ### Explanation

 Now that we have the `Etterna.sym` file, we have everything we need to be able to debug a minidump.
-In order for the decoder to read the symbols, it must be in a specific folder format called "Breakpad Directory Structure."
+For the decoder to read the symbols, it must be in a specific folder format called "Breakpad Directory Structure."
 (I don't know if that is the official name, but that is what I'm going to refer to it as.)
 That format is `EtternaSymbols/<debug_name>/<breakpad-id>/<sym_name>`.
 For Etterna, you can expect symbols to look like `EtternaSymbols/Etterna/<breakpad-id>/Etterna.sym`